-Who else is in the festive spirit?
-I was on the lookout for a fun, holiday-boosting, outdoor activity this past week and a leisurely and picturesque hike through Thomas F. Riley Wilderness Park was just what Mother Nature ordered 😉 The cooler weather rolling through Orange County coupled with the wooded expanse of the park was the perfect reminder of the reason for the season.
+If you are looking for a fun, winter activity in Orange County, a leisurely hike through Thomas F. Riley Wilderness Park will satisfy your festive spirit.
+The cooler weather rolling through Orange County coupled with the wooded expanse of the park is the perfect reminder of the reason for the season.

 It is hard to believe that Christmas is just a few days away.
 As I get older, time seems to slip away more quickly, which I know is the case for so many others, but for some reason during the holidays, it is felt even greater.
 Being present helps me appreciate the value of each and every day that passes.
 Moments shared with family and friends, like the hike my husband and I took in Thomas F. Riley Wilderness Park, are the ones I hold closest to my heart.